ppp-kohe/mvn-exec/README.md

 ## Building and installation

-The project uses [apache-maven](http://maven.apache.org) and depends on Java 8 or later.
+The project uses [apache-maven](http://maven.apache.org) and depends on Java 11 or later.

 Add the script `mvn-exec` to your `PATH` and execute the script.
 The script will automatically compile the project with Maven.

-You can also build the utility with `mvn compile package ` and then you can execute `java -jar target/mvn-exec-1.4.jar`
+You can also build the utility with `mvn compile package shade:shade` and then you can execute `java -jar target/mvn-exec-1.6.jar`.

 ## Usage